vuplex/hololens-webview-example/README.md

 3. Installed 3D WebView for UWP / Hololens ([.gitignore](./.gitignore#L74)).
 4. Created a new scene named OculusWebViewDemoScene that combines 3D WebView's [WebViewPrefab](https://developer.vuplex.com/webview/WebViewPrefab) and [Keyboard](https://developer.vuplex.com/webview/Keyboard) components with the needed components from MRTK.
 5. Applied the following settings to the scene's MixedRealityToolkit object:
-    - Cloned the DefaultHololens1ConfigurationProfile profile in order to disable the diagnostics overlay
+    - Cloned the DefaultHololens2ConfigurationProfile profile in order to disable the diagnostics overlay
 6. UWP Build Settings:
-    - Architecture: x86
+    - Architecture: ARM
     - Build Type: XAML Project (this is required to support webviews)
     - Build and run on: USB Device
 7. UWP Player Settings: